StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # Request tracing

 ## Observability through load balancers, service meshes and between clusters

-Rancher Observability can observe connections between services and pods in different Clusters, or when the connections go through a Service Mesh or Load Balancer.
+SUSE Observability can observe connections between services and pods in different Clusters, or when the connections go through a Service Mesh or Load Balancer.
 Observing these connections is done through `request tracing`.
 Traced requests will result in connections in the [topology perspective](/use/views/k8s-topology-perspective.md), to give insight in the dependencies across an application and help with finding the root cause of an incident.

 ## How does it work

 Request tracing is done by injecting a unique header (the `X-Request-ID` header) into all HTTP traffic.
-This unique header is observed at both client and server through an eBPF probe installed with the Rancher Observability Agent.
-These observations are sent to Rancher Observability, which uses the observations to understand which clients and server are connected.
+This unique header is observed at both client and server through an eBPF probe installed with the SUSE Observability Agent.
+These observations are sent to SUSE Observability, which uses the observations to understand which clients and server are connected.

-The `X-Request-Id` headers are [injected](#enabling-the-trace-header-injection-sidecar) by a sidecar proxy that can be automatically injected by the Rancher Observability Agent.
+The `X-Request-Id` headers are [injected](#enabling-the-trace-header-injection-sidecar) by a sidecar proxy that can be automatically injected by the SUSE Observability Agent.
 The sidecar gets injected by a [mutating webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook), which injects the sidecar into every pod for which the `http-header-injector.stackstate.io/inject: enabled` annotation is defined.
 Sidecar injection is not supported on OpenShift.

 It's also possible to add the `X-Request-Id` header if your application [already has a proxy or LoadBalancer](#add-the-trace-header-id-to-an-existing-proxy), is deployed to an [Istio service mesh](#add-the-trace-header-id-with-envoy-filter) enabled Kubernetes cluster or through [instrumenting your own code](#instrument-your-application).
 Advantage of this is that the extra sidecar proxy isn't needed.